belen-albeza/generator-gamejam/README.md

 ### Running the game

 In the `gulpfile.js` there are defined some tasks to aid development.
-The default task will run the linter to analyse your code for errors, run Browserify and launch a web server.
+The default task will run Browserify and launch a web server.

 ```
 gulp